nikitasardov/unipods-api/README.md

         Authorization: <token>

 Token-based authentication is considered a version of Basic Authentication.
-Authorization header contains the auth token as the username, and no password.
+Authorization header contains the auth token as username, and no password.

-### Modify user\`s data by user
+### Update user
 Endpoint: /users/\<_id>

-    This endpoint /users/\<username> is not available for PATCH.
+    This endpoint /users/\<login> is not available for PATCH.
     Use item <_id> with PATCH method.

 Method: PATCH